gjr80/weewx-saratoga/readme.md

 ## Installation Instructions ##

-The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is using the *WeeWX* *wee_extension* utility.
+The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is using the *WeeWX* [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
 The *WeeWX-Saratoga extension* can also be installed manually.

 **Note**: If installing *WeeWX-Saratoga* in place of a previous *WeeWX-WD* installation you should uninstall *WeeWX-WD* before installing the *WeeWX-Saratoga extension*.
 You may wish to make a backup copy of *weewx.conf* before uninstalling *WeeWX-WD* to aid in configuring the subsequent *WeeWX-Saratoga* installation.
+The *WeeWX-Saratoga extension* uses the same databases as used by *WeeWX-WD* so these databases should be retained when uninstalling *WeeWX-WD*.

 **Note**: Symbolic names are used below to refer to file locations on the *WeeWX* system.
 Symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below: